multicom-toolbox/DNCON2/README.md

 **(D) Install Tensorflow, Keras, and h5py and Update keras.json**

-(i) Install Tensorflow:
+(a) Install Tensorflow:
 ```
 sudo pip install tensorflow
 ```
 GPU version is NOT needed.
 If you face issues, refer to the the tensor flow installation guide at https://www.tensorflow.org/install/install_linux.

-(ii) Install Keras:
+(b) Install Keras:
 ```
 sudo pip install keras
 ```
-(iii) Install the h5py library:
+(c) Install the h5py library:
 ```
 sudo pip install python-h5py
 ```

-(iii) Add the entry [“image_dim_ordering": "tf”,] to your keras..json file at ~/.keras/keras.json.
+(d) Add the entry [“image_dim_ordering": "tf”,] to your keras..json file at ~/.keras/keras.json.
 After the update, your keras.json should look like the one below:
 ```
 {
     "epsilon": 1e-07,